-Note: Sydney City start times are February, July and October 2018.
+Please note: Sydney City start times are October 2018 and March, July and October 2019.
 At the Sydney City campus, this course is available for full-time study only, and only in the specialisations Civil, Electrical and Mechanical.

 Not all units are available on all campuses.
 Please refer to our handbook for more information.